King, Haynes help Georgia Tech overcome 14-point deficit to beat UCF 30-17 in Gasparilla Bowl

 TAMPA, Fla.
 (AP) — Haynes King threw a touchdown pass and ran for another score and Georgia Tech overcame a 14-point deficit to beat UCF 30-17 in the Gasparilla Bowl on Friday night.

-King went 7 for 13 for 87 yards and ran for 89 yards on 12 carries.
+King, who went 7 for 13 for 87 yards and ran for 89 yards on 12 carries, said the team gathered as a group after falling behind 14-0 in the first quarter.

+“It was pretty much everybody,” King said.
+“We all came up in that huddle and we looked at each other.
+It was like we’ve been here before.
+We’re not going to press.
+Stick to the game plan.
+Trust each other.
+Everything else is going to take care of itself,.”

 Jamal Haynes had 128 yards on 18 rushes to help Georgia Tech (7-6) to its first winning season since 2018.
 He became the Yellow Jackets’ first 1,000-yard runner since 2017.